78th (Highlanders) Regiment of Foot: Legacy

-The regiment's legacy is retained through Nova Scotian institutions such as Citadel Hill, which features a living history program with animators portraying the 78th Highland Regiment and controls the 78th Highlanders (Halifax Citadel) Pipe Band, a grade one pipe band formed in 1983.
+The regiment's legacy is retained through Nova Scotian institutions such as Citadel Hill, which features a living history program with reenactors portraying the 78th Highland Regiment and controls the 78th Highlanders (Halifax Citadel) Pipe Band, a grade one pipe band formed in 1983.

+The regiment's modern-day successor in the British Army is the Highlanders (Seaforth, Gordons and Camerons), the 4th Battalion of the Royal Scottish Regiment.

 Battle honours

 Battle honours won by the regiment were: